tylertitsworth/5th-age-srd/Classes/Wizard.md

 When you cast a spell that targets PD, choose one of the following benefits:

-- If the spell deals damage, deal extra damage equal to your Constitution modifier (x2 at 5th level; x3 at 8th) to each target you hit.
+- If the spell deals damage, deal extra damage equal to your Constitution modifier, twice at champion tier, and thrice at epic tier.to each target you hit.
 - Increase the DC for the target’s first save against the spell by your Constitution modifier.
 (A natural roll of 18+ always saves, however)
 - Increase the hit point limit for the creatures you can affect by 5 times your level if it is one target, or twice your level in case of multiple targets.